One touch of nature...

 Stranger in the Woods: A Photographic Fantasy by Carl R. Sams and Jean Stoick was one of my favorite books growing up, because I grew up immersed in nature.
 The book uses photographs taken in nature to tell a story of a snowman built by children, featuring animals like deer and chickadees.
 The animals in the book have personalities, appealing to my childhood tendency to personify everything around me.
 For a kid like me, who grew up with deer as my neighbors, it helped me to see the beauty in everything around me.
 I never realized how far removed the city can be from nature until I moved to the city myself, and for a child growing up in the city, this book would expose them to a world they may not easily access.
 It encourages kids to go outside and look around them at the wonders of nature.

-November 17 each year is National Take a Hike Day.
-It may be a little late to enjoy some of the autumn colors in Iowa, but there are many trails close to your home that await your footsteps.
-Don’t let this day be the last day you take a hike for the season.
+It is a bit late to enjoy some of the autumn colors in Iowa, but there are many trails close to your home that await your footsteps.
+Don’t let this day be the last day you take a hike for the calendar year.